 I can understand why my barber is moving and it probably follows from this statement I’ve heard from people I consider friends and I’m repeating this like the racist Asian that I am.
 “There aren’t any black people in Portland.”
 That’s all I’ll say about that other than I wish him and his family well up in the hated Seattle.

 But I’m old and I don’t like change.
 I’ve only ever had one dentist in my life.
 He just retired at 90.
 My last two barbers have moved to Denver and Seattle and that’s a little too far to go to get my hair cut.
 And (the big one) my mom died a year and a half ago and I’m still thinking about that.

 It really doesn’t help that I’ve switched back to Skogg Kettlebell Gym and I haven’t been there for a year but I still think I can pick up the heavy weights I used to.
-I know I shouldn’t be trying to hard since I’ve been away for a while and I’m OLD but I’ve still not changed and I’m still going to try to do the stuff I used to.
+I know I shouldn’t be trying to hard since I’ve been away for a while and I’m OLD but I’ve still not any brighter and I’m still going to try to lift the weight I used to.
 How did everything get heavier while I was gone?

-Oh, and someone I used to worthlessly flirt with (I know I don’t have to explain that) has moved away from her job and is no longer anywhere nearby.
+Oh, and someone I used to worthlessly flirt with (I know I don’t have to explain that) has moved away and her job and is no longer anywhere nearby.

 Goddammit I hope that new Star Wars movie isn’t disappointing.
-I can’t handle more disappointment.
+I can’t handle much more disappointment.

 P.S.
 BTW, the latest Hellboy was AWESOME from my Hellboy fanboy point of view.